ONE OF THE most important applications of calculus is to motion in a straight line, which is called rectilinear motion.

 Differentiate implicitly with respect to t.

-minus sign because x is decreasing as he approaches the flag pole.
+write the minus sign because x is decreasing as he approaches the flag pole.

 According to line 1),